Tara Flynn: Acting, voice-over work, and media appearances

+Activism

-She uses satire for activism, as in YouTube sketches such as "Racist B&B", "Armagayddon" and "The Case for Mammy / Daddy Marriage".
+Flynn has used satire for activism, as in YouTube sketches such as "Racist B&B", "Armagayddon" and "The Case for Mammy / Daddy Marriage".

-In 2010 she brought a one-woman show Big Noise to the Edinburgh Fringe.

 In 2015, as part of Amnesty International Ireland's "She is not a Criminal" campaign, she spoke publicly for the first time about travelling to the Netherlands for an abortion (abortion was illegal in Ireland at the time).
 She has since been a vocal campaigner for reproductive rights and the repeal of Ireland's 8th amendment.

-In 2017, Flynn provided the voiceover on TV3's remake of Blind Date.
-She took over the role first done by Graham Skidmore in the original 1980s show.